2007 Glasgow Airport attack: Other airports

-Edinburgh, Aberdeen, Cardiff, Belfast, Birmingham, Manchester and Newcastle's airports all took measures to prevent similar action by blocking off roads approaching and in front of the terminal buildings, with the terminals and blockades policed by local police forces.
+Edinburgh, Aberdeen, Cardiff, Belfast, Birmingham, Manchester and Newcastle airports all took measures to prevent similar action by blocking off roads approaching and in front of the terminal buildings, with the terminals and blockades policed by local police forces.

 London Luton Airport moved the taxi ranks away from the main terminal building.
 Blackpool International Airport was shut down temporarily.
 Glasgow Prestwick, the city's second airport, was kept open with armed police on site.
 London Heathrow Airport advised people not to bring private cars near the passenger terminals for security reasons.

 On the evening of 30 June, Liverpool John Lennon Airport was closed for eight hours while a vehicle was removed and taken away for forensic testing, reopening at about 04:40 on Sunday morning.

-Pearson International Airport, in Toronto, Ontario, Canada increased security measures in response to the attack.
+Pearson International Airport, in Toronto, Canada increased security measures in response to the attack.

 White House Press Secretary Tony Snow said that airport security in the United States would be tightened, but that the airport terror alert level would remain at its current status, "Orange" (also called "High"), where it has been since late 2006.
-An additional issued statement from the Homeland Security Secretary Michael Chertoff stated, "... at this point, I have seen no specific, credible information suggesting that this latest incident is connected to a threat to the [United States]."
+An additional issued statement from the Homeland Security Secretary Michael Chertoff stated, "... at this point, I have seen no specific, credible information suggesting that this latest incident is connected to a threat to the United States."

 An article on the website of ABC News alleged that United States law enforcement officials were informed two weeks prior to the Glasgow incident of possible attacks on "airport infrastructure or aircraft" in Scotland and the Czech Republic, leading to the placement of Federal Air Marshals on flights into and out of Glasgow and Prague.

 On 1 July, the American Airlines terminal at John F. Kennedy International Airport in New York was evacuated due to a suspicious package left on the kerb.